-With the end of 2020 fast approaching, U.S. Secretary of Education Betsy DeVos has extended coronavirus emergency relief benefits for borrowers with federal student loans through Jan.
-31, 2021.
+The U.S. Department of Education has announced a “final extension” of coronavirus emergency relief benefits for borrowers with federal student loans through Jan.
+31, 2022.

 The original coronavirus relief bill, known as the CARES Act and signed into law on March 27, 2020, helped most federal student loan borrowers by temporarily pausing payments and involuntary collections on federally held student loans through Sept.
-30. In August, President Donald Trump signed a memorandum extending the pause until Dec.
-31.
+30, 2020.
+The month before it expired, then-President Donald Trump signed a memorandum extending the pause until Dec.
+31, 2020.
+Betsy DeVos, education secretary at the time, announced in early December that the pause would be extended again through Jan.
+31, 2021.
+In January, acting Secretary of Education Phil Rosenfelt extended the pause to Sept.
+30, 2021, at the request of President Joe Biden.

-For the majority of 2020, borrowers with student loans held by the federal government have not been required to make payments on those loans, nor has interest accrued on them.
+As a cumulative result, most borrowers with student loans held by the federal government will not have been required to make payments on those loans, nor have interest accrue on them, for nearly two years per the administrative forbearance.
 In addition, collections activities such as wage garnishment and the reduction of tax refunds have been prohibited, providing help for student loan borrowers struggling during the COVID-19 pandemic.

 Temporary Pauses Are Still Automatic